DEnigma1996/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1. script that switches the current user to the user betty
+0. Task 0 script that switches the current user to the user betty